-Part 1 – Introduction and Interview
+Part 1: Introduction and interview

 You should say:

-- when you received it
+- how you use it

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]